By Sharifah Alhinai

-Although they assimilated, Africans ‘remained connected to the one most African identifying element besides their skin [colour]: their music’ says Emirati Dr. Aisha Bilkhair.
-With a PhD in the social history of Dubai, one of Dr. Bilkhair’s main areas of research has been the Gulfrican experience, especially the ‘Afro-Emirati’ experience, as she calls it.
+Although they assimilated, Africans “remained connected to the one most African identifying element besides their skin [color]: their music,” says Emirati Dr. Aisha Bilkhair.
+With a PhD in the social history of Dubai, one of Dr. Bilkhair’s main areas of research has been the Gulfrican experience, especially the “Afro-Emirati” experience, as she calls it.
 She has spent years researching and documenting the history and experiences of Emiratis of African descent and has published more than four research papers on this topic alone.

-‘The laywa is one of a number of art forms that came from Africa to the Arabian Gulf region’, says Dr. Bilkhair ‘It is still practiced [in the region] in the same way it is practiced in African countries such as Tanzania and Kenya’.
+“The al-laywa is one of a number of art forms that came from Africa to the Arabian Gulf region,” says Dr. Bilkhair.
+“It is still practiced [in the region] in the same way it is practiced in African countries such as Tanzania and Kenya.”

-Alnuban is a dance that is characterised by the use of altanboora (tanpura) and drums to create a rhythmic beat to which the raqis almanyoor dances (raqis means male dancer and almanyoor is a belt made out of sheep or goat hooves that is worn around the dancer’s waist to produce a musical rattling sound).
+Al-nuban is a dance that is characterized by the use of al-tanboora (tanpura) and drums to create a rhythmic beat to which the raqis al-manyoor dances (raqis means male dancer and al-manyoor is a belt made out of sheep or goat hooves that is worn around the dancer’s waist to produce a musical rattling sound).

-‘They also used it express themselves and to share knowledge and experiences’, she adds, referring to the laywa chant mentioned earlier as an example of spreading knowledge about an occurrence within the community, namely that a man named Fairuz was sold into slavery and sent away from his beloveds.
+“They also used it express themselves and to share knowledge and experiences,” she adds, referring to the al-laywa chant mentioned earlier as an example of spreading knowledge about an occurrence within the community, namely that a man named Fairuz was sold into slavery and sent away from his loved ones.

-‘Some divers, upon returning from the diving season, went directly to the headquarters of the musical groups, even before seeing their wives and children; such was their nostalgia for music, a phenomenon that was not observed with non-African divers’, notes Dr. Bilkhair.
+“Some divers, upon returning from the diving season [which lasted months], went directly to the headquarters of the musical groups, even before seeing their wives and children; such was their nostalgia for music, a phenomenon that was not observed with non-African divers,” notes Dr. Bilkhair.

 Cross-cultural participation in the arts

 Similarly, Khaleejis also included Gulfricans in their own art forms.
-This included the nahma, an art form that was popular in the region in the days of sailing and pearl diving.
+In Oman and the UAE, in particular, Gulfricans participated in the native art forms of al-ayyalah (call to war), al-yola (a dance exhibiting the use and mastery of weapons when one is provoked to war) and al-razfa ( a dance celebrating victory in war).
+They also participated in the al-nahma, an art form that was popular in the region in the days of sailing and pearl diving.

-‘The nahham was a chanter that went on-board sailing ships and his sole job was to sing and chant day in and day out in order to ease the work on-board of the ship, motivate the sailors and divers if they were feeling discouraged, and give them hope on a tough day at sea’, explains Dr. Bilkhair.
-Though many nahhams were African in identity because of their superior lung capacities and deep voices, ‘the job required them to sing in a language that was different than his native one (Arabic).
-However, they were able to put their feelings and native flavour into it.
-So the nahham had an African taste with Gulf lyrics’.
+“The al-nahham was a chanter that went on-board sailing ships and his sole job was to sing and chant day in and day out in order to ease the work onboard of the ship, motivate the sailors and divers if they were feeling discouraged, and give them hope on a tough day at sea,” explains Dr. Bilkhair.
+Though many of the al-nahhams were African in identity because of their superior lung capacities and deep voices, “the job required them to sing in a language that was different than his native one (Arabic).
+However, they were able to put their feelings and native flavor into it.
+So the al-nahham had an African taste with Gulf lyrics.”